DerekCresswell/GameDesign11/4 Platformer/5 ParallaxEffect.md

 If your tiles are very large you may want to try out moving your player in the scene view while the game is running.
 That way you can verify if this is working without running to the ends of the world.\
 Another tip, to easily identify your tiles, color the left and right tiles two different colors using the `SpriteRenderer` component on them.

-Once our player position is detected properly we can move onto sorting the positions of our tiles.
+Once our player position is detected properly, we can move onto sorting the positions of our tiles.

 #### Sorting Positions